This post shows you: Sichuan Eggplant Recipe (Vegan Yu Xiang Qiezi Stir-Fry)

 - Pair it with Vegan Fried Rice with Cashews and Tofu

-- Add blanched broccoli or steamed bok choy on the side for extra greens
+- Add a side of steamed bok choy or broccoli for extra greens

 Sichuan-style Brinjal Eggplant in spicy garlic sauce